martenbjork/reorder-items/README.md

 ## Use case

-You're building a UI with lists.
+You're building a UI containing lists.
 Users can change the order of items in the lists.
 (Trello, Todoist...)

 <img src="ui-example.png" width="377" alt="UI illustrating a draggable list where one item is being moved up" />